 These policies apply to both undergraduate and graduate students at Valdosta State University for all classes offered by VSU, whether delivered face-to-face or online.* However, some VSU students may be enrolled in classes offered through Georgia ON my LINE (GOML) or eCore.
 In these programs, some policies and processes may differ slightly.
 Students taking classes in those programs should visit the links below for further information.

 GOML - For GOML classes offered by VSU, students are able to withdraw themselves online; however, if they do so after the designated withdrawal date, they will receive a WF.
 If these students have documentation for medical or hardship circumstances, they should complete the appropriate process as outlined below.
-If that paperwork is approved through the normal process in the Dean of Students Office, faculty members will have the option of changing the grade from a WF to a W.
+If that paperwork is approved through the normal process in the Office of Student Affairs, faculty members will have the option of changing the grade from a WF to a W.

 eCore - While VSU students enrolled in eCore courses must follow eCore withdrawal policies, any withdrawals from eCore may be counted in the limited withdrawal policy described below.